 Red Door Wine Market – Lakeland, FL

 Red Door Wine Market was anything but expected to this jaded Lakeland visitor.
 As soon as I stepped through the door (yes it is actually red), I felt like I had just walked in out of a blustery nor’easter.
-It’s one of those unexplainable phenomena that some restaurants have to take you somewhere else either with its food or atmosphere or both.
+It’s an indescribable quality that some restaurants have, that ability to transport you, with either food, atmosphere or both.

 After a quick introduction with Chef Jason Boniface, a legit looking dude to be sure, I took my seat and was immediately struck by the items on offer, marrow bones, oysters on the half shell and scallops ‘n bacon, in particular, caught my eye, “I am still in Lakeland right?”, I thought to myself.
 Sure enough, Lake Morton was just down the street.
 We wasted no time ordering the marrow and the scallops straight away.
 I was giddy.
 I realize it must sound like I’m insulting Lakeland with my surprise, and I mean no disrespect, but seafood isn’t normally what you’d want to order anywhere else in town, and forget about finding split marrow bones with beef marmalade and gremolata.